Photographers story about working with rock group U2

-A personal story about filming and photographing Irish rock group U2, four of the nicest men I’ve ever met who just happen to be in the biggest rock band in the world!
+A personal story about filming and photographing iconic Irish rock group U2, four of the nicest men I’ve ever met who just happen to be in the biggest rock band in the world!

 They say ‘you should never meet your idols’ because all too often after having met them in the flesh, your idealised image of them gets replaced by that of a nice normal person.

 Before I was a full-time photographer I worked as a freelance cameraman on a number of popular TV shows.
-One of the best working experiences I had, was when I got the opportunity to work with iconic rock group U2 on a television documentary called ‘U2 Uncovered’ with TV presenter Cat Deeley.
+One of the best experiences I had, was when I got the opportunity to work with iconic rock group U2 on a television documentary called ‘U2 Uncovered’ with TV presenter Cat Deeley.

 The ITV documentary showcased the build-up and promotion of the band’s world tour with location filming taking just over two weeks.
 The finished documentary was a one-hour special and featured behind the scene’s of the ‘Vertigo Tour’ with presenter Cat Deeley leading the way.